metaplex-foundation/developer-hub/src/pages/core/guides/index.md

 {% quick-link title="Typescript Staking Example" icon="CodeBracketSquare" href="/core/guides/javascript/web2-typescript-staking-example" description="Learn how you can create a staking program for your collection using only Typescript" /%}

-{% quick-link title="Using Core with Anchor " icon="CodeBracketSquare" href="/core/guides/using-core-with-anchor" description="Learn how you can interact with the Core crate inside anchor" /%}

 {% /quick-links %}